chiragjagad/chiragjagad.github.io/_publications/2010-10-01-paper-title-number-2.md

 title: "A Study on Video Analytics and Their Performance Analysis for Various Object Detection Algorithms"
 collection: publications
 permalink: /publication/A Study on Video Analytics and Their Performance Analysis for Various Object Detection Algorithms
-excerpt: 'Current status: Accepted and Presented'
+excerpt: 'Current status: Accepted and Presented at IEEE IAS Global Conference on Emerging Technologies (GlobConET) 2022 '
 date: 2022-4-01
 venue: 'IEEE Xplore'